 Excellent fits were achieved with the modelling for the OJL + EMA virtual multi-layered structure especially.
 The Cauchy dispersion formula is an empirical mathematical formula, and does not take into account the effects of defect states and band tailing.
 Its results are not consistent with the two other methods.
 The OJL model on the other hand describes how the dielectric function of the material is affected by the defect states, band tailing and the interaction path of the light as it travels through the material.
 It is hence a genuine description of a semiconductor.
 For this reason we favour the results obtained by OJL modelling over the application of a Cauchy type.
 For the virtually layered structure we now obtain the overall absorption coefficient of the thin film from Beer's Law [14] as a weighted average of the absorption coefficient by thickness, namely $\sum{i=1}^{n} \frac{\alpha_i X_i}{X_T}$, where α_i represents the absorption coefficient of the ith layer, and X_T the total thickness of the thin film [13].
-The absorption coefficient obtained from the 3-layer OJL + EMA reflection spectrum closely follows the absorption coefficient obtained from the 3-layer OJL + EMA transmittance spectrum over the energy range, whereas the absorption coefficient obtained from the Swanepoel [5] method starts to diverge at higher energies.
+The absorption coefficient obtained from the 3-layer OJL + EMA transmittance spectrum over the energy range, whereas the absorption coefficient obtained from the 3-layer OJL + EMA transmittance spectrum over the energy range, whereas the absorption coefficient obtained from the 3-layer OJL + EMA transmittance spectrum over the energy range, whereas the absorption coefficient obtained from the Swanepoel [5] method starts to diverge at higher energies.